Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 The answer is 42.

-The Previewable
+The Previewable mixin¶

 body_short_preview

-.
-The two preview fields contain the parsed
+and body_full_preview.
+The two preview fields contain

-contains only the first paragraph and a "more" indication if the full preview
+when the body is updated. body_short_preview contains only the first paragraph and a “more”

-has more.
-See also truncate_comment()
+indication if the full preview has more.
+See also truncate_comment().

->>> from lino.modlib.memo.mixins import parse_previews
+>>> from lino.modlib.memo.mixins import Previewable

 >>> def test(body):

-... short, full = parse_previews(body)
+... short, full = comments.Comment().parse_previews(body, "body")

 ... print(short)